boldleadsdevelopment/node-module-us-street-abbreviations/README.md

 # US Street Abbreviations
-## Returns an array of strings with various standard US postal street keywords abbreviated.
+## Turns a US street address into a unique set of strings with various standard US postal street keywords abbreviated.

 Installation: